This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 If you’re looking for some king cake to bring home, head to Rouses Supermarket.
 There are several locations in the city and they sell king cakes in many different flavors from lemon and strawberry to cinnamon and cream cheese.
 Milana chose the cream cheese and was very happy to find the baby inside.
 Whoever finds the baby in their slice has good luck for the year!

-As you can see, there is a ton to see and do in NOLA with young kids.
+There is a ton to see and do in NOLA with young kids, it quickly became one of our favorite US cities.
 We got here on a Tuesday evening and left Saturday morning and managed to fit in a ton!
+It’s definitely a place we will return to.